Printable Page Corn News Return to Menu - Page 1 2 3 4 5 6

 MARKET SUMMARY:

-9 to 11 cents higher; wheat futures are 3 to 12 cents lower.
-The U.S. stock
+9 to 11 cents higher; wheat futures are narrowly mixed.
+The U.S. stock market

-market is mixed at midday with the S&P off 22.
-The U.S. Dollar Index is 30
+is weaker at midday with the S&P 75 points lower.
+The U.S. Dollar Index is 40

-with crude up .10 and natural gas is .08 higher.
-Livestock trade is mixed with
+with crude up .50 and natural gas is .09 higher.
+Livestock trade is lower

 CORN:

-Corn futures are 1 to 2 cents lower at midday with spread action continuing
+Corn futures are 2 to 3 cents higher at midday with firmer spread action as

-optimism.
-Basis should start moving toward post-harvest levels into the
+Basis should start moving toward post-harvest levels toward the end of the

-beginning of November.
-On the December chart, support is the 20-day moving
+month.
+On the December chart, support is the 20-day moving average at $4.28

 SOYBEANS:

-Soybean futures are 9 to 11 cents higher at midday with a 45-cent range
+Soybean futures are 8 to 11 cents higher at midday with trade scoring fresh

 WHEAT:

-remain mostly favorable for the Plains short term with a trend toward a little
+Weather should remain mostly favorable for the Plains in the short-term with

-chart, support is the 20-day moving average at $4.96, that we have held solidly
+the KC December chart, support is the 20-day moving average at $5.15 with the

-above this week, with the next round up the fall high at $5.25, which we tested
+next round up the fall high at $5.40 from last week.

 David Fiala can be reached at dfiala@futuresone.com